Parallel Complexity of Depth-First-Search and Maximal path in restricted graph classes: Appendix

 \subsection{Appendix for~\cref{sec:DFS_btw}}

 For brevity, we will use some shorthands in formulae like $ \exists !v \ldots$ for `there exists exactly one $v$ such that$\ldots$', which are known to be expressible in $\mso$.
-We define some more formulae and construct $\phi_{rpath}, \phi_{lex}$ with explanations below. \begin{enumerate} \item We first note that $\phiedge{P}{u}{v}$ which is true iff edge $(u,v) \in P$, can be expressed as:
+We define some more formulae and construct the required expressions with explanations below. \begin{enumerate} \item We first note that $\phiedge{P}{u}{v}$ which is true iff edge $(u,v) \in P$, can be expressed as: